 The community doesn’t use number designations on Data Vault modeling.
 However its good to present and discuss some commonly understood highlights that has been adopted into a few of the flavors (including Dan Lindstedts Data Vault 2.0).

 But it is a bit unfortunate that the launch of 2.0 has caused confusion in the industry.
 The messaging can get a bit misleading and it is not difficult to see how this can shake people up.
-Keep in mind that Data Vault modeling has been a commercially viable approach for 15 years with the first deployments in the government and financial markets industry.
+Keep in mind that Data Vault modeling has been a commercially viable approach for almost 20 years with the first deployments in the government and financial markets industry.
 Over that period of time there have been over 1000 data warehouse projects that have selected to work with Data Vault.
 During this whole time and even more so since 2012 refinements have been made and it is fair to say that each new adopter takes advantage of lessons learned through the experience gained by the other deployments.
 This is all captured in the most current versions of the Data Vault community and certifying bodies.